 The Company's strong cash-generating capability and financial condition provide ready access to capital markets.
 The Company's principal source of liquidity is operating cash flow.
 This cash-generating capability is one of the Company's fundamental strengths and provides substantial financial flexibility in meeting operating, investing and financing needs.
-In addition, the Company has revolving credit facilities that are further discussed in "Note 11 to Consolidated Financial Statements."
+In addition, the Company has new senior unsecured credit facilities that are further discussed in "Note 12 to Consolidated Financial Statements